Starting a Tenancy Policy

 Clients with support providers may require the support provider to be present at the sign up.

 Clients who lack decision making capacity due to illness or disability and have a legal guardian must have their legal guardian present at the sign up.
 The client’s legal guardian is responsible for signing the tenancy agreement on behalf of the client.

-FACS will not sign a residential tenancy agreement with a client if it has doubts about the client’s ability to fully participate in the process, or if the client does not meet the following requirements for sign up:
+DCJ will not sign a residential tenancy agreement with a client if it has doubts about the client’s ability to participate in the process fully, or if the client does not meet the following requirements for sign up:

-- There is doubt that the person attending the sign-up appointment is actually the client who has been offered the tenancy
+- there is doubt that the person attending the sign-up appointment is the actual client who has been offered the tenancy

-- Both participants of a joint tenancy are not present
+- a participants of a joint tenancy are not present

-- The client will not pay rent in advance.
-Where a client is entitled to a rent subsidy, FACS will ask the client to pay their estimated subsidised rent.
+- the client will not pay rent in advance.
+Where a client is entitled to a rent subsidy, DCJ will ask the client to pay their estimated subsidised rent.

 4. Legislation and compliance

 If a tenant disagrees with a decision DCJ has made, they should first discuss their concerns with a Client Service Officer.
 The next step, if they still believe DCJ made the wrong decision, is to ask for a formal review of the decision.
 For information on how reviews work, the tenant can ask the Client Service Officer for a copy of the fact sheet Appeals and reviewing decisions, or read the Client Service Delivery and Appeals Policy.